thingsym/wp-auto-updater/readme.md

 ## How do I use it ?

-1. Make Auto Update Scenario
+1. Make an Auto Update Scenario
-2. Schedule automatic updates
+2. Set up a schedule automatic updates
 3. Disable Auto Update Themes and Plugins if necessary
 4. Automatically updates WordPress Core, Themes, Plugins and Translations to be updated at the time of automatic update
 5. The update history will be recorded

 ## Screenshot

+### Auto Update settings
 <img src="screenshot-1.png">

-Auto Update settings
+### Auto Update History
 <img src="screenshot-2.png">

-Auto Update History
+## Test Matrix

+For operation compatibility between PHP version and WordPress version, see below [Travis CI](https://travis-ci.org/thingsym/wp-auto-updater)

 ## Resources